-South Africa isn’t alone, as domestic violence is also rising in the US, UK, Colombia, and worldwide.
-Escalating BLM protests, civil unrest, police reform, and social media outrage are rampant, but femicide is especially heartbreaking, and the South African government has declared gender-based violence a “national crisis”.
+South Africa isn’t alone.
+Domestic violence is also rising in Mexico, US, Colombia, Chile, UK, Argentina, and worldwide.
+Escalating BLM protests, civil and political unrest, riots, police reform, and social media outrage are rampant, but femicide is especially heartbreaking, and the South African government has declared gender-based violence a “national crisis”.
 During a 2019 event, UN Deputy Secretary-General Amina Mohammed discussed the tragedy of “rising femicide with the proportion of women killed growing, while overall murder rates fall”.

 What is Femicide?

-Unbelievably to me, a News24 article said “definitions of femicide vary,” and the UN Office on Drugs and Crime (UNODC) concludes “there’s no commonly agreed definition of what constitutes femicide”.
+Unbelievably, a News24 article said “definitions of femicide vary,” and the UN Office on Drugs and Crime – UNODC – concludes “there’s no commonly agreed definition of what constitutes femicide”.
 In their report on gender-related killing of women and girls, the UNODC added, “conventional understanding conveys the idea that hate crimes against women are perpetrated by men simply because of the gender roles assigned to women”.
-What?
-A similar definition is used by South Africa’s statistical agency, Stats SA, defining femicide as “the intentional killing of females (women or girls) because they are females”.
+A similar definition is used by South Africa’s statistical agency, Stats SA, defining femicide as “the intentional killing of females just because they are females”.

 Femicide Victim Uyinene Mrwetyana

-The recent murders have brought back painful memories of the August 2019 rape and murder of 19-year-old South African University of Cape Town student Uyinene Mrwetyana.
+Recent murders brought back painful memories of the August 2019 rape and murder of 19-year-old South African University of Cape Town student Uyinene Mrwetyana.

 “Uyinene Mrwetyana was last seen leaving her university residence in Claremont on 24 August.
 Her murderer, Luyanda Botha, admitted to raping her before bludgeoning her to death at his place of work – Clareinch Post Office.
 Botha left her body in the Post Office safe overnight, collected it the following day, and set it alight at a field in Lingelethu, Khayelitsha.
-Botha was sentenced to life for murder and given two life sentences on two counts of rape.
-He received an additional five years for defeating the course of justice and will not be eligible for parole before the first 25 years.”
+He was sentenced to life for murder and given 2 additional life sentences on 2 counts of rape.
+He also received 5 years for defeating the course of justice and will not be eligible for parole for 25 years.”

 After Mrwetyana’s brutal murder, “Ramaphosa vowed to develop a national strategy to fight the scourge.
-He established a $355 million fund to help deal with sex offenses and other forms of violence against women over the next five years”.
+He established a $355 million fund over the next five years to help deal with sex offenses and other forms of violence against women”.

-“We are going to overhaul and modernize the national register of gender-based violence offenders provided for in the Sexual Offences Act, to ensure it is effective in combating gender-based violence.”
+“We are going to overhaul and modernize the national register of gender-based violence offenders provided for in the Sexual Offences Act, to ensure it’s effective in combating gender-based violence.”
 South African President Cyril Ramaphosa September 2019

-Charlize Theron has “spoken up on the violence South African women are subjected to”.
+Charlize Theron has spoken up on “the violence perpetuated against South African women”.
 She made this video in 1999, over 20 years ago.
-Tragically, not much has changed since then, with rape and femicide remaining a “huge epidemic in South Africa”.
+Tragically, not much has changed since then.
+Rape and femicide remain an “epidemic in South Africa“.

 June 2020 South African Femicide Victims

-Sibongiseni Gabada’s dismembered body was found stuffed into a bag and left next to a shack in Khayelitsha on May 29.
+Sibongiseni Gabada’s dismembered body was found stuffed into a bag that was left next to a shack in Khayelitsha on May 29.
 Police arrested her ex-boyfriend as the alleged murderer.

-Ms. Tshaka’s body was found dumped in an open field in Mthatha by a passerby on June 5.
+Ms. Nompumelelo Tshaka‘s body was found dumped in a field in Mthatha by a passerby on June 5.
 Her alleged murderer, Ayanda Zenani, was arrested and appeared in court.
-He is scheduled to reappear for a formal bail application.
+He’s scheduled to reappear for a formal bail application.

 Naledi Phangindawo was hacked to death with an axe on June 6 while attending a cultural function in KwaNonqaba Township in Mossel Bay.
 A 34-year-old man confessed to her murder and surrendered to the police.
-Her gruesome death has “taken a heavy toll on the health of her aging parents,” and she leaves behind three children aged two, four, and six.
+Her gruesome death has “taken a heavy toll on the health of her aging parents”.
+She leaves behind three children aged two, four, and six.